 Anime and Manga

-- Samurai Flamenco starts as a series about a street vigilante who is a model by day and fights crime (mainly public smoking and littering) at night, inspired by his love for Super Sentai heroes.
+- Samurai Flamenco starts as a series about a street vigilante who is a model by day and fights crime (mainly public smoking and littering) at night, inspired by his love for Toku heroes.
 After the infamous Episode 7, where a drug addict turns into a gorilla-like monster, and King Torture reveals the existence of his evil organization, the fantastic elements quickly take over the setting.

 - Superhero comics in general.
-At the very beginning of The Golden Age of Comic Books, they pretty much just fought average crooks, gangsters or (given is sthe period) German/Japanese spies; even characters like Superman often began as the only supernatural elements in an otherwise normal world.
+At the very beginning of The Golden Age of Comic Books, they pretty much just fought average crooks, gangsters or (given the period) German/Japanese spies; even characters like Superman often began as the only supernatural elements in an otherwise normal world.
 The fantasy and sci-fi elements took over pretty quickly, though.